kfoxb/safer-server/README.md

 # Project Name

-> Pithy project description
+> An api to handle authentication, database storage, friend requests, and location data for safer-apk.

 ## Team

-  - teamMember
+  - Kyle
-  - teamMember
+  - Raffi
-  - teamMember
+  - Tiffany
-  - teamMember
+  - Dario

 ## Table of Contents